edden-gerber/edden-gerber.github.io/_neuroscience/plan_and_run_fmri_exp.md

 You should choose the analysis method that’s best for your needs and capabilities.
 My personal choice was to use FreeSurfer and FSFAST, integrated with Matlab.
 This is because:

-1. I think surface registration is a _must_ for good group-level analysis of cortical activity.
+1. Most importantly, I think the surface registration is a _must_ for good group-level analysis of cortical activity.
 It also makes it possible to match subjects’ brains with external atlases which are formatted as template cortical surfaces.
-2. While the integration of FS with Matlab is not as easy as with SPM (which is already on Matlab), it is still simple enough (you can use my functions for importing data from FS into Matlab, displaying 3D brains, etc.).
-3. FS and FSFAST are pretty simple to implement (they do however seem to be a bit more “black-box” than the other open-source options, in the sense that looking at the results of intermediate stages of analysis is not always straightforward).
+2. FS and FSFAST are pretty simple to implement (they do however seem to be a bit more “black-box” than the other open-source options, in the sense that looking at the results of intermediate stages of analysis is not always straightforward).
+3. While the integration of FS with Matlab is not as easy as with SPM (which is already on Matlab), it is still simple enough (you can use my functions for importing data from FS into Matlab, displaying 3D brains, etc.).
+4. Once the pipeline is implemented as it currently is in an all-encapsulating Matlab script, modifying it for a new experiment is very easy and processing of each participant's data can be done smoothly with almost no manual or repetitive work (technically this could be done for other pipelines so wasn't a reason for me to initially choose this one, but it is a good reason to use this pipeline now that it exists).

 Consult [this post](/analyze_fmri_data/) for a guide on FreeSurfer/FSFast/Matlab analysis of fMRI data.
 The accompanied script runs entirely on Matlab, and calls FreeSurfer shell functions using the “system” command (which outputs commands to the operating system; you can only run this script on a Linux machine or virtual machine with FreeSurfer installed).
 It includes all of the analysis steps from the anatomical processing and importing of the DICOM files, through functional pre-processing and up to the first-level GLM analysis (In my case the group-level analysis was done with separate Matlab code).
 While the FreeSurfer wiki includes some basic documentation, anyone using FSFAST should watch the [tutorial lecture](https://www.youtube.com/watch?v=Q1RoThGmuxk) on the FreeSurfer YouTube channel which gives a complete overview of how to use this tool.